Thérèse Daviau: Party leader

 In 1998 Daviau became the RCM nominee for the mayoral election and Leader of the Opposition.
 Not long after though, she left the party and announced that she would support Jacques Duchesneau for mayor.
 She sat as an Independent and did not run for re-election in 1998.

 Retirement

 Daviau became the vice-president of a public relations firm and died on February 1, 2002.

 Personal life

 Daviau is the mother of Geneviève Bergeron, one of the 14 victims of the École Polytechnique massacre of December 6, 1989.

 Honors

-Biennally, since 2004, the City of Montreal recognizes a person's remarkable commitment and outstanding contribution to the community by awarding the Thérèse-Daviau Award.
+Biennially, since 2004, the City of Montreal recognizes a person's commitment and contribution to the community by awarding the Thérèse-Daviau Award.

 The citizen of the year award recognizes an individual who has distinguished themselves through their work in social development, sports and leisure, or culture, creating a significant contribution to improving the quality of life of Montrealers, or to advancing municipal democracy.
 Daviau was noted for these qualities over more than a quarter century, by defending the interests of Montrealers in municipal politics.